khoelck0315/khoelck0315/README.md

 - 👋 Hi, I’m @khoelck0315
 - 👀 I’m interested in ...
 Finding an open source project to contribue to, and working on my many personal projects.
 - 🌱 I’m currently learning ...
-C# - specifically ASP.NET core, Blazor, and creating other utility applications
+C#
 - 💞️ I’m looking to collaborate on ...
-Any web projects involving PHP or any .NET projects
+Any web projects involving PHP/Laravel, or any .NET projects.

 # My Current .NET Projects
 - A parental control application for windows using a windows service with a WPF frontend to control screen time.